OfficeDev/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 	**Note** The workflow association template name and task name will be used in the MS-XXX\_TestSuite.deployment.ptfconfig file in the test suite.

-	The workflow association template name must be **Approval** for Microsoft SharePoint Server 2007, and **Approval - SharePoint 2010** for Microsoft SharePoint Server 2010, Microsoft SharePoint Server 2013 and Microsoft SharePoint Server 2016.
+	The workflow association template name must be **Approval** for Microsoft SharePoint Server 2007, and **Approval - SharePoint 2010** for Microsoft SharePoint Server 2010, Microsoft SharePoint Server 2013, Microsoft SharePoint Server 2016 and Microsoft SharePoint Server 2019.

 #### MS-MEETS